The Noisey Guide to the New $1,200 Sony Walkman

 FEATURES

 – You can pick it up or put it down.
 Whatever you like.
-Completely customisable.
+Completely customizable.

 Videos by VICE